ssj018/homelab/mds_work/mds_quater_review.md

 12. added the furion21 and remove 3 old servers
 13. added 2 hp server for vlinux
 14. fix citrixhost7 hardware issue
+15. replace the old servers(furion21 replaced furion2/12/13)
+16. renew citrix adc cert and license

+what has been done:
+1. system related:
+  - Investigated and wrote a script to collect multicast table with snmp
+  - Wrote a script to collectd ciara ipmi logs
+  - Tested new H3C server(with AMD cpu, 256 cores)
+  - Installed virtual workstation for core and ops
+  - Purchased/renew licenses for citrix virtual destops and citrix adc
+  - Installed/Deployed 4 citrix virtual destops for mdsl colleague
+  - Investigated the use of nvme ssd on the live machine and storage
+  - Tested the benchmark of ciara HF210-G5(10core, 5.3G)
+  - Fixed  3 servers hardware issues(motherboard, memory and power supply failed)
+  - Installed and Removed about 20 servers for live colos and lab
+    - added 2 trade server to csz
+    - replaced ciyconn4 with ciyconn24 for ciy
+    - upgraded 2 `rfa eed` servers
+    - installed 4 test servers for jiangdong
+    - Installed 2 citrix xenserver to install vms
+    - added furion21 (H3C AMD server with 256 cores)
+    - removed 3 old super micro servers(furion2/furion12/furion13)
+    - take 1 unused server backup to office from cdg
+  - Helpdesk related works

+2. network
+  - switch  vpn of hkg to new line
+  - upgraded acl from office  to live
+  - fixed network issue of rfa servers

+ what is in progress:
+ - migrate /scratch to nvme ssd(10%)
+ - monitor multicast route and apply  multicast acl(70%)
+ - deal with Scrapped servers (10%)

+ what can be improve:
+  - Learn and understand multicast related  live applications

+  Acknowledgement:
+  Thanks to @liusong @wangyou @xuqan for helped in my work.
+Especially many suggestions and reminders from @liusong.

+  # 2020 quater 4

+### 202010/19
+1. replace X4 card with X5 card
+  - cwgdatalog
+  - ciydatalog2
+  - cijquip4 and cijdatalog

+### 2020/10/28

+2. test nvme ssd
+3. split /build from /scratch

+### 2020/11/9

+2. monitor multicast route table

+### 2021/1/11

+1. test ciara 10980
+2. update the ilo check job
+3. use script to test network config after change networking

+### 2021/1/15

+### 2021/1/19
+1. fix hpe server hardware issue

+## What has been done
+1. hkg network change for sgx